PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Experiments

 \subsubsection{Ablation Study}

-To show the independent advantage gained from $\theta_\text{pre}$ and $\theta_\text{pre}$, we perform an ablation study in \Cref{fig:ablation}, in which we choose the best reference model for achieving the highest MIA AUC on Benign-Full-Ref baseline.
-First, the loss distribution shows the MIA signal distribution can be distinguished more significantly by crafting the initialization.
+To show the independent advantage gained from the crafted initialization $\theta_\text{pre}^\text{adv}$ and the reference model $\theta_\text{ref}$, we perform an ablation study in \Cref{fig:ablation}, in which we choose the best reference model for achieving the highest MIA AUC on Benign-Full-Ref baseline.
+First, the loss distribution shows the MIA signal distribution can be distinguished more significantly between members and non-members by adversarially crafting the initialization.
 Then, comparing the ROC curve of PreCurious with Benign-Full-Ref, we can see the small advantage w/o $\theta_\text{ref}$ in \Cref{tab:main_loss_mia_agg} is amplified after calibration.

-Now we would like to discuss the best choice of $\theta_\text{pre}$ for maximizing the MIA signal distinguishability, using PreCurious-Basic as an instance for the accelerated version.
-In addition, we also notice that the performance of calibration is highly sensitive to the choice of $\theta_\text{ref}$, as recent work~\cite{mattern2023membership} indicates.
-For example, calibrating with a benign model under fit on a domain $\mathcal{D}$ cannot even beat Loss-Att in \Cref{fig:ablation}.
-Thus, we are also motivated to investigate a guideline for choosing a $\theta_\text{ref}$ for a well calibration based on the chosen model initialization.
+And we notice that the performance of calibration is highly sensitive to the choice of $\theta_\text{ref}$, as shown in \Cref{fig:ablation_auc}.

-We combine different warming-up checkpoints as $\theta_{ref}$ and $\theta_{init}$ in \Cref{fig:grid}.
-First, we find a consistent rule that the best $\theta_\text{pre}$ and $\theta_\text{ref}$ combination choice for achieving the maximum advantage across different MIA metrics, datasets, and PEFTs is \texttt{aux1e4}-\texttt{aux1e4}. , supported by more results in Appendix.
-Also, there is a clear trend that diagonal combinations yield higher risk, indicating the best $\theta_\text{ref}$ is $\theta_\text{pre}$ itself or has a slightly better performance to $\theta_\text{pre}$.
+Now we would like to discuss the best choice of $\theta_\text{pre}^\text{adv}$ and $\theta_\text{ref}$ for maximizing the MIA signal distinguishability, using PreCurious-Basic as an instance for the accelerated version.
+To understand how different choice of model initialization and reference model influence the adversarial advantage, we combine different warming-up checkpoints as $\theta_\text{ref}$ and $\theta_\text{pre}^\text{adv}$ in \Cref{fig:grid}.
+First, we find a consistent rule that the best $\theta_\text{pre}^\text{adv}$ and $\theta_\text{ref}$ combination for achieving the maximum advantage across different MIA metrics, datasets, and PEFTs is \texttt{aux1e4}-\texttt{aux1e4}.
+Also, there is a clear trend that diagonal combinations yield higher risk, indicating the best $\theta_\text{ref}$ is $\theta_\text{pre}^\text{adv}$ or the one that has a slightly better performance to $\theta_\text{pre}^\text{adv}$.
+Since the attack effectiveness of referenced model-based MIA is significantly influenced by the choice on $\theta_\text{ref}$, our finding solves the challenge by providing a simple rule of choosing $\theta_\text{ref}$.

-\textbf{RQ2-Response}: $\mathcal{A}$ is suggested to use the just-fit model as $\theta_\text{ref}$ and $\theta_\text{pre}$ in accelerated \textit{PreCurious}.
+\textbf{RQ2-Response}: $\mathcal{A}$ is suggested to use the just-fit model as $\theta_\text{ref}$ and $\theta_\text{pre}^\text{adv}$ in accelerated \textit{PreCurious}.